miklevin/MikeLev.in/index.md

 ---

-# Future-Proof Yourself In The Age of AI
+# How To Future-Proof Your Tech Skills In The Age of AI

 In-the-moment journal-style is a feature, not a bug.
 Here you will find a play-by-play accounting of the Pipulate Free and Open Source Software (FOSS) local-first AI SEO app.
 It's the new LAMP stack — Linux, ASGI, MiniDataAPI Spec, Python + FastHTML + HTMX — where a single developer can *know everything* and recapture that old Webmaster feeling.